-According to the concepts relationships definition in $Global\Cat\Ont$ ontology, $Cat{WA}$ , AeroplaneTransportation, is a synonym of PlaneTransportation and $Cat{WC}$ , AirTransportation, is a subclass of PlaneTransportation.
-Thus, Web services A and C remain as inputs of Cap\Filt, and Web service (B) is discarded as irrelevant.
+According to the concept relationships definition in $Global_Cat_Ont$ ontology, Cat{WA} , AeroplaneTransportation, is a synonym of PlaneTransportation and Cat{WC} , AirTransportation, is a subclass of PlaneTransportation.
+Thus, Web services A and C remain as inputs of Cap_Filt, and Web service (B) is discarded as irrelevant.

-The result of the Cat\Filt stage is fed into the second stage Cap\Filt in order to eliminate even more Web services that cannot possibly be a match for the given goal.
+The result of the Cat_Filt stage is fed into the second stage Cap_Filt in order to eliminate even more Web services that cannot possibly be a match for the given goal.

-4.2 Filtering according to capability decomposition (Cap\Filt)

-Unlike other proposals mentioned in related works, our $Cap\Filt$ algorithm eliminates irrelevant Web services based on checking the attributes and concepts of objects employed in the goal and the Web service pre and post-conditions.
-This algorithm first extracts attributes and concepts of objects in goal and Web service specifications (it can deal with predicates and objects that occur in a logical formula possibly including the conjunction logical connective), then analyzes semantic equivalency between extracted attributes and concepts in order to filter out unrelated Web services.
+4.2.
+Filtering according to Capability Decomposition (Cap_Filt).
+Unlike other proposals mentioned in related works, our Cap_Filt algorithm eliminates irrelevant Web services based on checking the attributes and concepts of objects employed in the goal and the Web service pre- and postconditions.
+This algorithm first extracts attributes and concepts of objects in goal and Web service specifications (it can deal with predicates and objects that occur in a logical formula possibly including the conjunction logical connective) and then analyzes semantic equivalency between extracted attributes and concepts in order to filter out unrelated Web services.

-The level of similarity between such these parameters is obtained based on their hierarchical relationships and implication inside this ontology.
-In this work levels of semantic similarity between parameters are defined considered based on exact, plug-in, subsume and fail.
+The level of similarity between such parameters is obtained based on their hierarchical relationships inside this ontology.
+In this work levels of semantic similarity between parameters are defined as exact, plug-in, subsume, and fail.
 Exact means two concepts or two attributes are exactly identical in the same domain ontology.
-Similarity degree of two concepts or two attributes is defined as plug-in only if concept or attribute of goal request is superclass of concept or attribute of the Web service.
-Degree of two concepts or two attributes only if concept or attribute of goal request is subclass of concept or attribute of the Web service.
+Similarity degree of two concepts or two attributes is plug-in only if concept or attribute of goal request is superclass of concept or attribute of the Web service.
+Degree of two concepts or two attributes is subsume only if concept or attribute of goal request is subclass of concept or attribute of the Web service.
 Finally fail degree expresses that there is no semantic-based relationship between two concepts or two attributes.

-Also, our work, in order to gain more precise results and tackle the problem that two concepts or two attributes which are going to be investigated may not be equal syntactically, uses WorldNet [25] a dictionary of synonymous words.
-Thus, synonym similarity between the goal and Web service parameters in the Cap-Filt algorithm is calculated by making use of the WordNet online synonym dictionary.
+Also, our work, in order to gain more precise results and tackle the problem that two concepts or two attributes which are going to be investigated may not be equal syntactically, uses WordNet [28], a dictionary of synonymous words.
+Thus, synonym similarity between the goal and Web service parameters in the Cap-Filt algorithm is calculated by making use of the WordNet [29] online synonym dictionary.

-As an illustration of the above definition, consider the instances of a matched goal and Web service defined in section 3.
-List of concepts and attributes of our goal and Web service preconditions are shown in table 2.
+As an illustration of the above definition, consider the instances of a matched goal and Web service defined in Section 3.
+List of concepts and attributes of our goal and Web service preconditions are shown in Table 2.